-Food eaten in 1 week probably would not greatly change the level of methylmercury in your body.
-Accidentally eating fish from the "Choices to Avoid" section 1 time, or eating more than the recommended amount of fish during 1 week, is unlikely to increase the chance for birth defects or pregnancy complications.
-If you ate a lot of fish 1 week, you can limit your fish consumption for the next week or so.
+One week's consumption of fish probably would not greatly change the level of methylmercury in your body.
+Accidentally eating fish from the "Choices to Avoid" section one time, or eating more than the recommended amount of fish during 1 week is unlikely to increase the chance for birth defects or pregnancy complications.
+If you eat a lot of fish during 1 week, you can limit your fish consumption for the next week or two.